-My Royal College Of Surgeons wedding day began in the morning with the bridal preparations at the Royal College Of Surgeons, also know as ‘Surgeons’ Hall’.
+My Royal College Of Surgeons Edinburgh wedding day began in the morning with the bridal preparations at the Royal College Of Surgeons Edinburgh, also known as ‘Surgeons’ Hall’.
 Bride-to-be Claire, her sister and bridesmaid Pamela were being ‘made over’ by the excellent Made Over Ladies girls Amy and Kirsty.
 For this part of the day, I like to capture candid shots of make-up being applied, hairdressing, champagne drinking etc. It’s also a great opportunity to photograph all the details that contribute to making a wedding day unique.
 The shoes (or in Claire’s case white patent leather boots with bespoke tartan laces!), something old, something blue, the flowers and everything else I observe in the build-up to the main event.

 As the girls were nearly ready I made my way outside to take photos of the groom Colin arriving.
 Colin was wearing the family ‘Stuart’ tartan, and he looked very fine indeed.
 Colin was fairly relaxed, no doubt aided by the wee hip flask of Jura whisky he had stashed in his sporran!
 I took a few photos of Colin and the guests as they arrived, then headed back to Claire and the girls as they finished their preparations.
 Claire had jazzed up her wedding dress and boots with Stuart tartan ribbon, and I have to say it looked really good against the pure white of the wedding dress and boots.

 The Royal College Of Surgeons wedding ceremony took place upstairs in the impressive Playfair Hall.
 Jackie Blackburn was the celebrant, she’s a great host who officiated at one of the first weddings I filmed around 6 years ago.
 Piper Steven Dewar of Scotia Pipers did a great job of piping the Bridal Party into the Playfair Hall.